floragunncom/search-guard-docs/exampleELK.md

 Then start logstash.

-`sudo ./logstash -f /usr/logstash/logstash-5.4.0/config/wordpress.conf`
+`sudo ./logstash -f config/wordpress.conf`

-Now you can copy some Apache logs to /tmp/log and see that show up in Elasticsearch.
+Now you can copy some Apache logs to /tmp/log and see that show up in Elasticsearch and Kibana.
 The traffic will now be encrypted and authenticated.